14 Introduction to workshop

 A good analogy for these first steps is when skyscrapers are built: Watching construction on these projects makes it feel like it takes forever for them to finally start going up and adding floors.
 But once they start adding floors, it goes up so fast!
 That’s because a lot of the main work is in building up the foundation of the building, so that it is strong and stable.
 This is the same with analysis projects, the first phase feels like nothing is β€œmoving” but you are building the foundation to everything that comes after.

-Throughout the many times we’ve taught this course and others, we get asked a lot of questions.
+Throughout the many times we’ve taught this and other workshops we get asked a lot of questions.
 We have a Frequently Asked Questions page for keeping track of some of these questions.
 Check out this page, maybe your question has already been answered!

 Important